-To set the limit switches, park the combine on level ground and set the parking brake.
-Then raise the feeder spout and drop the header lift cylinder safety stop.
+To set the limit switches, first park the combine on level ground and block the tires.
+Then raise the feeder spout and lock the feeder lift cylinder.
 Place the auto/manual-leveling switch in the manual position.
-Lean the combine to the left until either the maximum leveling capabilities of the leveling system are reached or there is approximately one inch of clearance between the tires and any metal that may interfere with them.
-Next, shut off the machine.
-The limit switches are located on each side of the main controller plate near the main pivot pin.
-Loosen the two bolts that hold the left limit switch in place.
-Adjust the left limit switch down to the point where you can hear the contacts on the limit switch snap and move slightly past this point.
+Lean the combine to the left to maximum level.
+Next, turn on the parking brake and shut down the machine.
+The limit switches are located on each side of the control box near the main pivot pin.
+Align the limit switch actuator bracket so that it is aligned with the left limit switch.
+Adjust the left limit switch actuator bolt one turn past the point where you can hear the contacts on the limit switch snap.
 Repeat this process for the right limit switch.
-If Level Limit Stops are used be sure that the limit switches are set to stop leveling before the level limit stops make contact.
-Damage to the cylinders or other leveling system components may occur if limit switches aren't set properly.